Jared803/Jared803.github.io/README.md

-Simple block game where blocks fall from the sky and the player must avoid them.
-As you dodge the blocks your score increases and as the score increases so does the difficulty.
-Use the arrow keys to move left, right, up and down.
+Simple block game where the player must avoid falling blocks to increase their score.
+As their score increases so does the speed at which the blocks fall.
+Use the up, down, left, right arrow keys to move.

-Improvements to be made:
+Improvements to be made: tbd
-I want to add a feature that allows the player to move to the far left and appear at the far right and vice versa like in Pacman.
-Add a boundry wall where the lanes end.

-From this project I learned how to:
+What i learned from this project:

 Create a game window with vertical grid lines to simulate lanes for the player.